Stripped to the Bare Bones: Critical reception

-On its release, Simon Evans of The Birmingham Post praised Stripped to Bare Bones as a live album which "finds Harley in fine form".
+On its release, James O'Brien of the Daily Express considered Stripped to Bare Bones to be "artistically and historically valid".
+He continued, "The real charm of live music – rawness, realism and dependence upon pure talent – is lost on a generation weaned on samplers, sequencers and Steps.
+This gloriously unpretentious career retrospective will redress the most skewed balance."
+Simon Evans of The Birmingham Post praised it as a live album that "finds Harley in fine form".
 He stated, "'Mr Soft and 'Make Me Smile' are among the back catalogue numbers getting an acoustic makeover which works surprisingly well in both cases, and even the mini-epics 'Tumbling Down' and 'Sebastian' benefit from a more low-key approach.
 Fans will also delight in the presence of 'My Only Vice' and 'The Best Years of Our Lives', as well as a smattering of more recent material that stands up well in such august company."

 Stephen Thomas Erlewine of AllMusic commented, "[This] album happens to be proof that Harley was a solid song-craftsman and a fine performer, more than just a glam has-been.
 His relaxed yet energetic performances and ease at storytelling make it a highly entertaining album, even for listeners who aren't familiar with his body of work."
-Dave Thompson of AllMusic reviewed the album's re-issue as Unplugged.
-He stated, "Harley's contribution to the "unplugged" bandwagon stands as one of the best.
-Harley is a most engaging host, punctuating songs with humor and anecdote, and if he does push the "gee, it's really great to be here" sincerity button a little too often for comfort, then that goes with the territory as well.
+Dave Thompson of AllMusic reviewed the album's reissue as Unplugged.
+He stated, "Harley's contribution to the 'unplugged' bandwagon stands as one of the best.
+Harley is a most engaging host, punctuating songs with humor and anecdote, and if he does push the 'gee, it's really great to be here' sincerity button a little too often for comfort, then that goes with the territory as well.
 A quarter of a century had passed since he was last considered a commercial force, yet his audience is as devotedly die-hard as ever, and the songs have held up remarkably well too."